lairdsoft/excurion/README.md

-#This is my excurison project.
+# Excursion Project

-*By John Stewart
+This is my excursion project